 2229.8.
-Minimum Level of Service
+Minimum Level of Service.

-Approved independent schools shall be deemed to offer a minimum standard of service to a child, as required by 16 V.S.A. § 2973., if those services are offered according to a written agreement with the sending responsible agency, as required by Section 2231 (Written Agreements Required).
+Approved independent schools shall be deemed to offer a minimum standard of service to a child, as required by 16 V.S.A. § 2973., if those services are offered according to a written agreement with the sending responsible agency, as required by SectionSBE Rule 2231 (Written Agreements Required).

 Section 2230.
-Placement Prohibition
+Placement Prohibition.

-No responsible agency, as defined by Subsections 2360.3 (Child Find), or LEA shall make a special education placement in an approved independent school ineligible to receive public funds pursuant to the conditions in Section 2229 (Approval to Receive Public Tuition; Special Education Approval), unless the placement is pursuant to:
+No responsible agency, as defined by SBE RuleSubsection 2360.3 (Child Find), or LEA shall make a special education placement in an independent school that has not been approved to receive public tuition pursuant to the conditions in Rule 2229 (Approval to Receive Public Tuition; Special Education Approval), unless the placement is pursuant to:

-- (a) Subsection 2230.1 (Exceptional Circumstances Approval Process);
+- (a) Subsection Rule 2230.1 (Exceptional Circumstances Approval Process);;

 - (b) A court order; or

 - (c) A hearing officer's order.

-2230.1.
-Exceptional Circumstances - Approval Process
+2230.1 Exceptional Circumstances - Approval Process.

-Upon application by a responsible LEA, the Secretary may permit, in exceptional circumstances, a special education placement in an school that is approved pursuant to Section 2224 (Application and Reapplication for Approval; Approval Process) but that has not been approved to receive public tuition under Section 2229 (Approval to Receive Public Tuition; Special Education Approval).
+Upon application by a responsible LEA, the Secretary may permit, in exceptional circumstances, a special education placement in an independent school that is approved pursuant to SBE Rule 2223 ection 2224 (Application and Reapplication for Approval; Approval Process), -et seq. but that has not been approved to receive public tuition under SectionRule 2229 (Approval to Receive Public Tuition; Special Education Approval).
 In instances in which the Secretary grants such approval, tuition and associated otherwise allowable costs shall be reimbursable under subchapter 2 of Chapter 101 of Title 16 of the Vermont Statutes Annotated.
-Any person aggrieved by the Secretary's decision may file an appeal with the Board pursuant to 16 V.S.A. § 828.
+Any person aggrieved by the Secretary's decision may file an appeal with the State Board pursuant to 16 V.S.A. § 828.